microsoft/pxt-ev3/docs/tutorials/what-color.md

 ## Step 9

-Now, let’s download our program to the brick.
-Plug your @boardname@ into the computer with the USB cable, and click the blue **Download** button in the bottom left of your screen.
+Now, plug your @boardname@ into the computer with the USB cable, and click the **Download** button at the bottom of your screen.
 Follow the directions to save your program to the brick.

 Attach a Color Sensor to Port 3 of your brick.
 Test your program by flashing Red, Green and Yellow colored paper or use LEGO bricks in front of the Color Sensor.